shuzhan2015/Landsat8-download/README.md

 from Google Cloud Storage using Google's gsutil tool and then extract the bz file.
 You can read more about the Google Cloud Storage public datasets project for [Landsat Data][].

-Note: Beginning late 2017, USGS started to remove Landsat Pre-Collection data and archive Collection 1 data.
+**Note**: Beginning late 2017, USGS started to remove Landsat Pre-Collection data and started to archive Collection 1 data.
 The naming convention for the Landsat dataset was also changed. `download_landsat8_new.py` is the script you should run now, since the old `download_landsat8.py` will not work for the new change.

 ## Prerequisites
 You need to have Ptyhon 2.7 installed.
 You also need to have the Google Cloud Storage `gsutil` command line tool